Surprises can be fun — but not when it comes to shipping.

 How to become EDI compliant with ShipBob

 EDI transactions and communications can get confusing.
-For merchants new to B2B, or looking to simplify omnichannel fulfillment, ShipBob can help.
+For merchants new to B2B, or looking to simplify omnichannel fulfilment, ShipBob can help.

-ShipBob’s B2B fulfillment suite for retail distribution and dropshipping makes it easier to maintain EDI compliance, and exchange data quickly and accurately with your trading partners.
+ShipBob’s B2B fulfilment suite for retail distribution and dropshipping makes it easier to maintain EDI compliance, and exchange data quickly and accurately with your trading partners.

-ShipBob is EDI compliant with dozens of major retailers — including Target, Macy’s, Nordstrom, and more — enabling ShipBob to fulfill and ship your wholesale and dropshipping orders with speed and ease.
+ShipBob is EDI compliant with dozens of major retailers — including Target, Macy’s, Nordstrom, and more — enabling ShipBob to fulfil and ship your wholesale and dropshipping orders with speed and ease.

 Data from each purchase order is also automatically pulled into the ShipBob dashboard, where you can manage and monitor all your orders (including DTC channels).

-Altogether, ShipBob’s automations and omnifulfillment solutions allows for faster order processing and fulfillment, with streamlined and fully-compliant EDI communications.
-With ShipBob as a partner, you can fulfill any kind of order more quickly, accurately, and reliably.
+Altogether, ShipBob’s automations and omnifulfilment solutions allows for faster order processing and fulfilment, with streamlined and fully-compliant EDI communications.
+With ShipBob as a partner, you can fulfil any kind of order more quickly, accurately, and reliably.

 Being an omnichannel brand is critical for us, so we can reach more pet lovers from more places.
 We’re glad that ShipBob helps us keep up with demand from all the places we reach our customers.”